‘CZECH A TRADE’ - Škoda Elroq Independent New Review (Ref:1661/14315)

 There's plenty of choice in the Elroq powertrain line-up - and a reasonable set of range figures.
 Like other VW Group models using the same MEB EV platform (but unlike quite a few of its other segment competitors), this Škoda is rear wheel-driven.
 Thereby offering manoeuvrability advantages you might notice around town.

-The line-up kicks off with the base 50 model, which uses a 170PS motor energised by a 52kWh battery offering 230 miles of range.
-Ideally though, you'd stretch at least as far as the mid-level Elroq 60, which offers a more powerful 204PS motor linked to a slightly bigger 59kWh battery that takes range over 250 miles.
+The line-up kicks off with the base 50 model, which uses a 170PS motor energised by a 52kWh battery offering 232 miles of range.
+Ideally though, you'd stretch at least as far as the mid-level Elroq 60, which offers a more powerful 204PS motor linked to a slightly bigger 59kWh battery that takes range to 260 miles.
 The top Elroq is the 85 model, which has a much more powerful 286PS motor and a considerably bigger 77kWh battery (borrowed from the Enyaq) which boosts range up to 360 miles.
 Other markets get an 85x model with dual motor 4WD, but there's no word yet on whether that will make it to the UK.

 Expect driving dynamics to prioritise comfort over sportiness - so in VW Group small EV terms, this Škoda's more Volkswagen ID.3 than CUPRA born.
 But refinement will be helped by the relatively sleek 0.26Cd drag factor figure, aided apparently by the attention paid to closing the gap between the tyres and the bodywork.